Krittika20/polymer.js-todoList/README.md

-# TodoList webApp using polymer.js
+# todolist webapp using polymer.js